 This was recommended to me years ago at a salon, and I've used it ever since.
-It's really gentle but almost coats hair with a protective layer that not only improves the condition of it but seals it against humidity to reduce frizz.
+It's really gentle but coats the hair with a protective layer that not only improves the condition of it but also seals it against humidity to reduce frizz.

-Cool Brooklyn brand Amika is one of my favourite haircare brands.
-This one is specifically good for damaged hair thanks to its high dose of keratin and wheat proteins, which work to strengthen weak strands and shea butter and sea buckthorn oil to restore softness.
+Cool Brooklyn-based brand Amika is one of my favourite haircare brands.
+This one is specifically good for damaged hair thanks to its high dose of keratin and wheat proteins.
+All of its ingredients work to strengthen weak strands, and the shea butter and sea buckthorn oil to restore softness.

 When you love dry shampoo as much as I do, a clarifying shampoo is somewhat essential in your daily routine.
 No shampoo makes my hair feel cleaner than this one from Bumble and Bumble.
 With just one lather and rinse, all traces of dry shampoo and styling products are removed from my hair, and all that's left are squeaky-clean strands.

 This cult beauty product really transforms damaged hair.
 I use it about once a fortnight and can always see the benefits for about a week after.
 It leaves my hair shinier, bouncier, easier to manage and just feeling all-around healthier.